- Coming to UF Health

 UF Health Jacksonville

-For information of admissions to Shands Jacksonville, including a comprehensive patient guide and instuctions on what to bring, please visit the UF Health Jacksonville 'For Patients and Visitors' page.
+For information of admissions to UF Health Jacksonville, including a comprehensive patient guide and instructions on what to bring, please visit the UF Health Jacksonville 'For Patients and Visitors' page.